mariamingallonMM/AI-CSP-Sudoku-A4/README.md

 assignment = BTS(given_sudoku_board)
           return "<filled sudoku board>" + " BTS"

-### 2. Test-Run Your Code

-To avoid wasting submission attempts, please test-run your code on Vocareum, and make sure it successfully produces an output file with the correct format.
-You can do this by hitting the RUN button, which simply executes your program with a sample input string containing a valid starting Sudoku board.
-After you hit RUN, when your program terminates, you should locate the output file within your working directory.
-Make sure the board and the algorithm name is separated by a single white space.

-### 3. Grading Submissions

-We will test your final program on 20 test cases.
-You can assume all test cases can be solved at least by BTS.
-Some of test cases might be solved by AC3 alone.
-Each input test case will be rated 5 points for a successfully solved board, and zero for any other resultant output.
-In sum, your submission will be assessed out of a total of 100 points.
-The test cases are no different in nature than the hundreds of test cases already provided in your starter code folder, for which the solutions are also available.
-If you can solve all of those, your program will most likely get full credit.

-### 4. Time Limit

-By now, we expect that you have a good sense of appropriate data structures and object representations.
-Naive brute-force approaches to solving Sudoku puzzles may take minutes, or even hours, to [possibly never] terminate.
-However, a correctly implemented backtracking approach as specified above should take well under a minute per puzzle.
-The grader will provide some breathing room, but programs with much longer running times will be killed.

-## FAQ

-Q. My code return different answers between my local computer and Vocareum!
-What's the cause?

-A. Please check in whether there is a Python version difference between Vocareum and your computer.
-As of July 2017, we use Python 3.4 on Vocareum for our grading environment.
-If you use Python 3.6 or newer locally, you might need to keep in mind the Dictionary ordering difference introduced in Python 3.6.
-One student reported sorting the resulted dictionary resolved the difference.

-Q. What does it mean to solve a sudoku instance by AC-3 alone?

-A. We consider a sudoku instance is solved if each of unassigned variables has only one domain value after AC-3.

-Q. My AC-3 has more than 1,000 constraints.
-It seems too much ... is this a correct approach?

-A. Yes, it is a correct approach.
-Having thousands of constraints is usual in CSP solvers.
-If we express Sudoku's constraints in a concise way such as "each row/column/box must consist of all of the nine integers 1 through 9", it seems sudoku's constraints can be expressed in just this single constraint.
-However, AC-3 only recognizes constraints in the form of arcs (binary relations), so we have to decompose this constraint into numerous binary constraints.
+### A few notes on writing the algorithm

+What it is really meant by "To check how powerful BTS is compared to AC3, you must execute AC-3 algorithm before Backtracking Search algorithm.", or at least my interpretation is as follows:

+- Create a function/method (or a class) that executes AC3 as per Fig 6.3 in the AIMA book (including the function revise used inside the main AC3.
+- Create a function that executes BTS as per Fig 6.5 in the AIMA book, so there is a backtracking-search and a backtrack function; the latter is called in the former.
+- The backtrack function is actually where the 'search' for the solution happens.
+- If you implement 'backtrack' per fig 6.5 in AIMA book, the first thing is actually to check that the puzzle at that stage is not already 'solved'.
+- Then inside 'backtrack' call a function (e.g. 'get_unassigned') that gets you the values from the puzzle board which are 'unassigned'; it should give you the 'key' of the value (e.g. 'A1', 'A2', etc) and the domain of that value (e.g. [1,2,3,4]) which will depend on other values in the same row, column or 3x3 square.
+This is represented by "var < - SELECT-UNASSIGNED-VARIABLE(csp, assignment)" in the pseudo code of fig 6.5.
+- Then for each 'var' in the 'domain of var', as given by the 'get_unassigned' function, assign the value to a copy of the starting 'csp' (e.g. local_assignment dict) and set the value of the 'unassigned' dict as False for the 'key' just assigned.
+- If the value 'var' is consistent with the assignment, then continue to call AC3 inside BTS (backtrack-search, backtrack).
+- Next, test if it has been able to 'solve' the puzzle.
+If AC3 alone is capable of resolving it, then return the result at that point.
+In that case, the 'method' will be 'AC3.
+- If AC3 was not able to 'solve' the puzzle, then carry one with the puzzle in the state that AC3 has left it and call in 'backtrack' (recursively inside backtrack).
+Before doing that, check that the value is still consistent.
+- Note that you need to update the dict 'unassigned' with the latest puzzle achieved by AC3 before calling 'backtrack'.
+I was not doing that and I was passing on the starting 'unassigned' dict which did not align with the 'local_assignment' dict for the puzzle at that time.
+It cost me a few days to figure it out and I felt a bit hopeless for a while so if I can make someone avoid that error that would make very happy ;)
+- Next, we test the resulting puzzle from calling 'backtrack'; if the result from 'backtrack' did not return a valid result (not empty), then we call 'forward_checking' as an additional inference to reduce the domain of the unassigned variables when we step out of the loop 'for each value in ORDER-DOMAIN-VALUES'.
+Again we apply 'forward_checking' on the latest version of the 'local_ssignment' and 'unassigned' dicts.
+- If the assignment is not consistent, ensure those values are reverted back to their original values and 'unassigned' status so that when we call 'get_unassigned' again we can try with a different domain.
+- Finally, when running 'get_unassigned' it is essential to order the (key, vars) results considering the length of the array/list 'vars' so that the 'keys' with the smallest domain (smallest length of the possible values) get assigned first.
+This will implement the 'minimum-remaining-values' (MRV) heuristic as explained in section 6.3.1. of the AIMA book.

-Q. In Backtracking Search pseudocode, why unassign() is not at the same indentation level as assign()?
+In Backtracking Search pseudocode, why unassign() is not at the same indentation level as assign()?
 Should it be at the same level?

-A. The pseudocode in class slides is taken from AIMA (Artificial Intelligence: Modern Approach) textbook, and the textbook's unassign() function essentially means unassign_if_assigned(var, assignment).
+The pseudocode in class slides is taken from AIMA (Artificial Intelligence: Modern Approach) textbook, and the textbook's unassign() function essentially means unassign_if_assigned(var, assignment).
 Since unassign_if_assigned() does no operation if var is not assigned, the pseudocode correctly works.
 However, in some edition of the textbook, unassign() is placed at the same level as assign() as below:

 ![BTS pseudocode with indented unassign function](images/bts-unassign-with-indent.jpg)